nest/nest-simulator/doc/documentation_workflow/user_documentation_workflow.rst

 service for Git.
 Git allows us to keep our versions under control, with each release of NEST having its own documentation.

+This workflow aims for the concept of **user-correctable documentation**.

 .. image:: ../_static/img/documentation_workflow.png
   :width: 500
   :alt: Alternative text